 This is a recording of a NISE Network online brown-bag conversation held in 2013.
 This is a conversation about incorporating nano into your programming for school groups.
 It covers best practices and provides tips for designing single short interaction modules that work well on field trips and afterschool programs.
-Presented by: Lizzie Hager-Barnard of the Lawrence Hall of Science, Jamie Bonnett and Alison Luk of the KidsQuest Children's Museum, Kevin Dilley of the Sciencenter, and Dawn Kirchner of the Boonshoft Museum of Discovery For more information, and for a link to the recording, please see the Resources section of this page.
+Presented by: Lizzie Hager-Barnard of the Lawrence Hall of Science, Jamie Bonnett and Alison Luk of the KidsQuest Children's Museum, Kevin Dilley of the Sciencenter, and Dawn Kirchner of the Boonshoft Museum of Discovery.

 NISE Network products are developed through an iterative collaborative process that includes scientific review, peer review, and visitor evaluation in accordance with an inclusive audiences approach.
 Products are designed to be easily edited and adapted for different audiences under a Creative Commons Attribution Non-Commercial Share Alike license.
 To learn more, visit our Development Process page.